grotekneus/sessylibrary/README.md

 [DropWizard](http://www.dropwizard.io/en/stable/) Java RESTful API that integrates Jetty/Jackson/... functionality in a nice all-in-one package.
 This means executing the jar automatically bootstraps a webserver, and REST calls can be easily added using `javax.ws` annotations.
 See `be.kuleuven.sessylibrary.api` classes for examples.

+**Building**:

+1. One can create a big jar using the `./gradlew shadowjar` command.
+Run this big whopper using `java -jar build\libs\sessylibrary-1.0-SNAPSHOT-all.jar server app.yml`.
+2. Simpler: just instruct gradle to boot locally using `./gradlew serve`.
+3. Using an IDE: Run the class `be.kuleuven.sessylibrary.SessyLibApplication` with the arguments "server app.yml".

+After that, your project should be running at `http://localhost:8080` now.

 #### Frontend